-Shooter dead, multiple people shot at New York City hospital, NYPD says
+Assailant dead, multiple people shot at New York City hospital, NYPD says

 - The shooter is thought to be a former hospital employee

-New York (CNN)Four to six people were believed to be wounded on Friday in a shooting at Bronx-Lebanon Hospital in New York, according to a New York Police Department source.
+Multiple people were believed to be wounded on Friday in a shooting at Bronx-Lebanon Hospital in New York, according to a New York Police Department source.

 The shooter is dead at the hospital, according to the NYPD.
+The suspect, who was wearing a white lab coat and had ID on him, shot himself on the 16th floor, according to law enforcement officials.

+The body of a woman who was shot was found near the body of the shooting suspect, the officials tell CNN.

-Police have no confirmed information on the number of people injured or their conditions, said NYPD spokeswoman Annette Shelton.
+Police have not confirmed information on the number of people wounded or their conditions, said NYPD spokeswoman Annette Shelton.

 The shooter is believed to be a former hospital employee, local law enforcement officials told CNN.
+The NYPD has advised people to avoid the area.

 New York Mayor Bill de Blasio has been briefed on the unfolding situation, according to a tweet from the mayor's office.